n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

-## DC5
+## DC-5 Summary

 In this article we will learn how to gain root access to DC-5 machine.
-This machine is exploited using a combination of web server access log poisoning and a local file inclusion vulnerability in a web application resulting in remote code execution(RCE).
+This machine is exploited using a combination of web server access log poisoning and a local file inclusion vulnerability (LFI) in a web application resulting in remote code execution(RCE).

 ### Markdown